-We believe in objective measurement of protocols and progress.
+We believe in objective measurement of support our patients goals and progress.

-Outcomes measures are essential in health care because they provide objective assessment of protocols.
-Understanding whether a specific intervention works, how well and for how long helps medical professionals determine best practices, improve processes and even influence insurance coverage.
+Outcome measurements are essential in health care because they provide an objective assessment of protocols.
+Understanding whether a specific intervention works, how well, and for how long helps medical professionals determine best practices, improve processes, and even influence insurance coverage.

 Rehab Without Walls® NeuroSolutions is extremely focused on outcomes.
-Just as our team members work hard to get our patients to where they want and need to be, they work hard to measure patient progress individually and collectively.
+Just as our team members work hard to get our individual to where they want and need to be, they work hard to measure progress.

 In today’s world, measuring clinical outcomes is important to a lot of parties, including:

-Patients and family members – Outcome information gives them concrete information on progress, especially when the gains may seem small or the patient’s own self-awareness may be impaired.
+Individuals and Family Members – outcome information gives them details on progress, especially when the gains may seem small, or the individual’s own self-awareness may be impaired.
 It also can serve as a motivating tool.

-Insurance companies – Outcomes justify return on investment, which is especially important when determining coverage for intensive therapies.
-In addition, financial outcomes may factor into coverage decisions.
+Insurance Companies – Outcomes justify return on investment, which is especially important when determining coverage for intensive therapies.

-We measure outcomes using industry-standard guidelines that are relevant to the patient’s diagnosis.
-We collect outcomes data at four critical points:
+We measure outcomes using industry-standard guidelines that are relevant to the individual’s diagnosis.
+We collect outcomes data at various critical points, typically:

 - Admission to rehab program